BioSystemsUM/MEWpy/docs/options.md

 problem = GKOProblem(model,candidate_min_size=4,candidate_max_size=6)
 ```

-The default minimum and maximum number of modifications are 1 and 30 respectively.
+The default minimum and maximum number of modifications are 1 and 10 respectively.
 When both the minimum and the maximum number of modifications are equal, all solutions will have the same number of modifications.

-**Optimization algorithm.**
+**Optimization algorithm**

 MEWpy resorts to Inspyred and JMetalPy packages to evolve modification solutions.
 If both packages are installed, MEWpy uses Inpyred by default, running the Non-dominated Sorting Genetic Algorithm (NSGA-II) for multi-objective optimizations and a Genetic Algorithm (GA) for single objective problems.
 To alter the engine preference to JMetalPy the following must be added to your script: